 Cranial Mobilization I

 This class will consist of the specific evaluation and treatment of the cranial complex that is important for the function of the local cranial environment, as well as the systemic interactions related to the spinal dura and its associated levels, sacrum and pelvis, cranial nerves, interplay with the visceral system and the influence upon the musculoskeletal system as a whole.
 The cranial approach is based on the work of William Sutherland D.O.
-The power of this treatment approach to unlock previously stubborn areas of dysfunction will be demonstrated.
 This approach is indispensable if you treat patients with pain syndromes of the head, neck, TMJ, spine, abdomen and pelvis.

 - Understand the history of Osteopathic cranial technique and how it fits into the evaluation and treatment of the patient